 On August 4, 1978, at the age of 87, Lilya Brik committed suicide by taking a lethal dose of sleeping pills.
 She made a difficult decision because she was confined to bed and could not have a normal life.

 And the life of the great muse and temptress was truly remarkable until the end.
 In her appearance there was nothing that could be called beautiful.
-But she could be fatal and men went crazy for her.
+But she could be fatal and drove men crazy.

-She was one of the most famous and influential women in Russian and Soviet culture.
+By the way, she was one of the most famous and influential women in Russian and Soviet culture.
 She was admired by men and helped many talented people to become famous.
 Pablo Neruda called her “muse of Russian avant-garde”.

 When great poet Vladimir Mayakovsky met Lilya in 1915, he fell in love at first sight.
 Later Vladimir constantly confessed his love to her, claiming that he had written everything only thanks to her.

 In her teens Lilya brought a lot of trouble to her parents, because she always fell in love easily.

 As a result of one love affair 17-year-old girl became pregnant.
-Lilya was sent to the village, where she had ??an urgent abortion, after which she lost the ability to have children.
+Lilya was sent to the village, where she had an urgent abortion, after which she lost the ability to have children.

 On February 26, 1912 Lilya married poet-futurist and poetry critic Osip Brik.

 The girl definitely influenced the work of Mayakovsky.
-After June 1915, Mayakovsky’s lyrical poetry was almost exclusively devoted to Lilya: “A Cloud in Trousers” (1915), “The Backbone Flute” (1916), “About This” (1922), “Lilechka!
-Instead of a Letter”.
+After June 1915, his lyrical poetry was almost exclusively devoted to Lilya: A Cloud in Trousers (1915), The Backbone Flute (1916), About This (1922), Lilechka!
+Instead of a Letter.

 Mayakovsky and the Briks became inseparable, they lived together in one flat.

-On August 4, 1978, in Peredelkino Lilya wrote: “In my death I ask no one to blame.
+On August 4, 1978, in Peredelkino Lilya wrote: “There is no one to blame in my death.
 Vasik!
 I adore you.
 Forgive me.
 And friends, forgive me.
 Lilya.”
 She took the pills and added: “Nembutal, nembut …”